ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/holder-private-key-es256.jwk.wrapped}}
 Figure: Holder Presentation Private Key (ES256 in JWK)

-The JWP Protected Header declares that the data structure is a JPT and the JWP Proof Input is secured using the Single-Use ECDSA algorithm with the P-256 curve and SHA-256 digest.
+The Header declares that the data structure is a JPT and the JWP Proof Input is secured using the Single-Use ECDSA algorithm with the P-256 curve and SHA-256 digest.
 It also includes the ephemeral public key, the Holder's presentation public key and list of claims used for this JPT.

 <{{./fixtures/build/su-es256-issuer-protected-header.json.wrapped}}
-Figure: Issuer Protected header (SU-ES256, JSON)
+Figure: Issuer Header (SU-ES256, JSON)

 <{{./fixtures/build/su-es256-issuer-protected-header.b64.wrapped}}
-Figure: Encoded Issuer Protected Header (SU-ES256, JSON, encoded)
+Figure: Encoded Issuer Header (SU-ES256, JSON, encoded)

 The Single Use algorithm utilizes multiple individual JWS Signatures.
-Each signature value is generated by creating a JWS with a single Protected Header with the associated `alg` value.
-In this example, the fixed header used for each JWS is the serialized JSON Object `{"alg":"ES256"}`.
-This protected header will be used to generate a signature over each corresponding payload in the JWP.
+Each signature value is generated by creating a JWS with a single Header with the associated `alg` value.
+In this example, the fixed Header used for each JWS is the serialized JSON Object `{"alg":"ES256"}`.
+This Header will be used to generate a signature over each corresponding payload in the JWP.
 The corresponding octet value in the proof is the octet string (base64url-decoded) value of the signature.

-The final proof value from the Issuer is an array with the octets of the header signature, followed by entries for each payload signature.
+The final proof value from the Issuer is an array with the octets of the Header signature, followed by entries for each payload signature.

 <{{./fixtures/template/jpt-issuer-payloads.json}}
 Figure: Issuer payloads (JSON, as array)